halwarsing/pybrowser/README.md

 # pybrowser
 you can start the browser with this command: python main.py
+_____
+Join to discord server - https://discord.gg/AgbCUFujAP